 Located in downtown Hastings on Church Street, the is the perfect place for little feet to run around on the pavement, splashing as they go.
+To activate the jets, look for the button similar to what you pres for a cross-walk.
 Kids can splash while parents and caregivers sit on the benches by a beautiful mural.

 Restrooms are conveniently located nearby.